git-clover/IL.00.K1SL/README.md

 ## "No MK8 already?!"
 I looked for [silicon carbide nozzles](https://www.aliexpress.com/w/wholesale-silicon%20carbide%20nozzle.html), [but only **TWO** were for MK8 hotends!](https://www.aliexpress.com/w/wholesale-mk8-silicon-carbide.html)<br>
 And they were all 0.4, which basically eliminates the [point of reinforced nozzles.](https://www.youtube.com/shorts/xz8iOlz_i_c)<br>
-So I decided to adapt the V6 nozzle directly, but I hadn't had enough time to dig on this.<br>
+So I decided to adapt the V6 nozzle directly, but I hadn't had enough time to dig into this.<br>
 When I happened to take vacations, I realized I had more time, sitting on my chair to open my CAD.<br>
 I brought the needed models, mixed some features, and on February 5th of 2026, this hotend was born.